tstiddy/nodejs-webhooks-rest-sample/README.md

 # Microsoft Graph Webhooks Sample for Node.js

 This Node.js sample shows how to start getting notifications from Microsoft Graph.
-The following are common tasks that a web application performs with Microsoft Graph webhooks:
+The following are common tasks that a web application performs with Microsoft Graph webhooks.

-1. Sign-in your users with their work or school account to get an access token.
+* Sign-in your users with their work or school account to get an access token.
-2. Use the access token to create a webhook subscription.
+* Use the access token to create a webhook subscription.
-3. Send back a validation token to confirm the notification URL.
+* Send back a validation token to confirm the notification URL.
-4. Listen for notifications from Microsoft Graph.
+* Listen for notifications from Microsoft Graph.
-5. Request for more information in Office 365 using data in the notification.
+* Request for more information in Microsoft Office 365 using data in the notification.

 ![Microsoft Graph Webhook Sample for Node.js screenshot](/readme-images/Microsoft-Graph-NodeJs-Webhooks.png)